 Price of a locally brewed rice or palm wine (tuak): 50p

 When I first arrived in Sri Lanka, I was struck by the exotic rose-gold stretches of beach, framed with undisturbed palm trees and rocky outcrops.
 Brightly painted fishing boats regularly moor up, the fishermen patiently untangling their nets on the sand.
-The snorkeling might not be as good as the Maldives and the beer more expensive than Thailand, but for me, Sri Lanka offers a beach stay that’s a little bit different.
+The snorkelling might not be as good as the Maldives and the beer more expensive than Thailand, but for me, Sri Lanka offers a beach stay that’s a little bit different.

 Out on a peninsula, the Avani Kalutara is nestled between a seemingly endless stretch of beach and a turquoise lagoon.
 The area hasn’t made many guidebooks yet so rooms are great value and the local staff keen to provide a warm welcome.
 Days can be spent relaxing by the pool or kayaking across the calm lagoon.